 Director, Indiana University Center for Health Services and Outcomes Research

-Director, Center for Health Services Research, Regenstrief Institute, Inc.
+Director, William M. Tierney Center for Health Services Research, Regenstrief Institute, Inc.

 Principal Investigator, VA HSR&D Center for Health Information and Communication

-Associate Professor of Medicine, Dr. Weiner joined the IU School of Medicine faculty and the Regenstrief Institute in 1999, following undergraduate work at Brown University, medical school at Duke University, and residency and fellowship at The Johns Hopkins University.
+A Professor of Medicine, Dr. Weiner joined the IU School of Medicine faculty and the Regenstrief Institute in 1999, following undergraduate work at Brown University, medical school at Duke University, and residency and fellowship at The Johns Hopkins University.
 While at Hopkins, he also earned a master’s degree in public health.
-He is Director of Regenstrief Institute's Center for Health Services Research and the Indiana University Center for Health Services and Outcomes Research.
+He is Director of Regenstrief Institute's William M. Tierney Center for Health Services Research and the Indiana University Center for Health Services and Outcomes Research.
 He also is Director of the Center for Health Information and Communication, a Center of Innovation in the Department of Veterans Affairs Health Services Research and Development Service, located at the Richard L. Roudebush VA Medical Center in Indianapolis.

 Dr. Weiner’s professional interests are health services research, geriatrics, and health informatics.
 At IU Geriatrics, he founded the gero-informatics program, which under his leadership focused on leveraging health information technologies to improve the care of older adults.
 In 2003, Dr. Weiner was awarded the Outstanding Researcher Award from the Division of General Internal Medicine & Geriatrics, Indiana University School of Medicine.
 His clinical and health-services research is focused on measuring and improving the quality, coordination, and delivery of health services for older adults.
 He also studies the effects of health information and information technology on physicians' practices and patients' outcomes.
 Dr. Weiner has conducted studies of specialty referral, patient-physician videoconferencing, and other forms of telecommunication to improve healthcare.
 Current research includes development, implementation, and study of information systems to promote clinical handoffs, management of medications, patient-centered geriatrics care, and clinical decision support.